OSCIA Applied Research

 Research has shown benefits of controlled tile drainage for both the environment and production.
 The majority of nutrient discharge into water courses occurs from March to June when the soil is exposed and the majority of nutrients are applied to fields.
 By installing valves to slow down tile outlet discharge during dry periods, the amount of nutrient discharge can be reduced.
 New technology is being developed to automate valves to adjust outlet discharge to match weather and field conditions.
 Controlled tile drainage also has proven benefits for crop yields during drought conditions.
 OSCIA is working with scientists at the University of Ottawa and Agriculture and Agri-Food Canada on a new tool that will assist producers in predicting crop yield benefits from controlled tile drainage versus conventionally drained systems under varying weather scenarios.
-The tool is expected to be complete in late 2018.

 Soil Health Graduate Scholarship

 The Soil Health Graduate Scholarship has been established by OSCIA in partnership with the University of Guelph to support expanded research on soil health.
 Through generous contributions of OSCIA Founding Partners to their Sustainability Fund, a ‘Soil Health Graduate Scholarship’ of $10,000 per year for five years has been made available to graduate students focused on research in this area.
 Private funding is supporting this scholarship, launched in 2015 with Past-Presidents’ contributions.
-More information is available about funding opportunities through OSCIA’s Sustainability Fund.

 For more information, visit the Sustainability Fund page.